Report claims Yemen's Houthis have a hypersonic missile, possibly raising stakes in Red Sea crisis

 Iran’s mission to the U.N. did not respond to a request for comment Thursday, nor did the U.S. Navy’s Bahrain-based 5th Fleet, which patrols Mideast waterways.

 Israel’s military — which also has come under Houthi fire since the war against Hamas erupted on Oct.
-7 when Hamas-led militants attacked Israel, killing 1,200 people and taking 250 others hostage — similarly did not respond to a request for comment.
+7 when Hamas-led militants attacked Israel, killing 1,200 people and taking 250 others hostage — declined to comment.

 The Houthis have attacked ships since November, saying they want to force Israel to end the war in Gaza, which has seen over 31,000 Palestinians killed in the besieged strip.
 The ships attacked, however, have increasingly had little or no connection to Israel, the U.S. or other nations involved in the war.